According to a 41-page NHS strategy document, delays, misdiagnosis and poor treatment in Accident and Emergency (A&E) departments are more…

 When the immune system detects an infection in one part of the body, such as bacteria or a virus, it can ‘overreact’ by causing the blood to clot and other areas to become inflamed and swollen.

 This is known as sepsis and it can be life-threatening as it reduces the flow of blood to vital organs such as the heart and brain.

-Common symptoms of sepsis include:
+Causes and symptoms of sepsis

 Increased heart rate

 In addition, people who are already ill, have recently had surgery or are very young or old are more likely to experience sepsis.
 Sepsis is often accompanied by septicaemia (bacteremia) and can lead to septic shock.

 There is more available information on the NHS Choices website.
 If you suspect you or someone else is suffering from sepsis, you should call 999 immediately.

 If you or a relative have been diagnosed with sepsis, it’s difficult to know whether it was avoidable or not.